Catechism · CCC 2309 · Augustine · Aquinas

 What did St. Augustine teach about war?

-St. Augustine (354–430 AD) is the father of Christian Just War theory.
+St. Augustine (354–430 AD) is traditionally regarded as the father of Christian Just War theory.
 In City of God (Book XIX, ch.
 7 and 12) and Contra Faustum (Book XXII, ch.
 74), Augustine taught that war is always a tragedy, and that the true evil of war is not death but the interior corruption of the soldier — the love of violence, cruelty, and lust for power.
 He held that a Christian soldier may rightly take up arms under legitimate authority, with right intention, and only to restore peace.

 What did St. Thomas Aquinas teach about Just War?